JohnLockwood/johnlockwood.github.io/src/cognitive_science/SynapsesNeuronsAndBrainsNotes.md

 $$ IR = \infty $$

 Can use same equation to ask how will voltage decay (attenuation) when we stop the current.
-So still exponential, but not 1 - exponent, jjust exponent.
+So still exponential, but not 1 - exponent, just exponent.
 Attenuation like build-up.

 Tau-M is caled the membrane time constant (very important).